akestoridis/zigator/README.md

 Zigator enables its users to do the following:

+* Decrypt and verify both Zigbee and Thread packets
+* Encrypt and authenticate both Zigbee and Thread packets
 * Derive preconfigured Trust Center link keys from install codes
-* Decrypt and verify Zigbee packets
-* Encrypt and authenticate Zigbee packets
+* Derive MAC keys and MLE keys from master keys
-* Parse almost all the header fields of Zigbee packets up to the APS layer
+* Parse several header fields of Zigbee and Thread packets
-* Infer information from captured Zigbee packets
+* Infer information from captured Zigbee and Thread packets
-* Produce statistics from a database of Zigbee packets
+* Produce statistics from databases with Zigbee and Thread packets
-* Visualize data from a database of Zigbee packets
+* Visualize data from databases with Zigbee packets
-* Train decision tree classifiers from a database of Zigbee packets
+* Train decision tree classifiers from databases with Zigbee packets
 * Inject forged packets over UDP and SLL
 * Launch selective jamming and spoofing attacks with an ATUSB
-* Deploy stand-alone WIDS sensors
+* Deploy stand-alone WIDS sensors for Zigbee networks

 ## Getting Started